allthingslinux/tux/docs/content/admin/setup/index.md

 ---
 title: Admin Setup
+tags:
+  - admin-guide
+  - setup
 ---

 # Admin Setup

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 This section contains documentation for setting up Tux on your Discord server.